 Israel may be considering its energy options after a pipeline bringing gas from Egypt suffered four attacks in the space of five months.

-Several years ago, analysts covering the oil industry were raising alarm bells about how the major oil groups would be making money in the decades to come.
-With conventional oilfields maturing and no sign of the shale gas revolution at that point, there was pressure from shareholders for them to get into renewables.
+Several years ago, analysts covering the oil industry were raising alarm bells about how the majors would be making money in the decades to come.
+With conventional oilfields maturing and no sign of the shale gas revolution at that point, there was pressure from shareholders for the majors to get into renewables.
 The majors responded by delving into projects to extract biofuels from chicken fat and soybeans.
 But that phase is over.

 UK electricity reform, Australian carbon pricing, Macarthur Coal